Highlights of Southern Thailand: Bangkok, Phuket & Krabi

 - Traditional Thai cooking uses market-fresh ingredients seasoned with a mix of herbs, spices, and condiments such as chili peppers and fish sauce.
 The main staple is rice.
 Most meals include a soup, a curry, a steamed or fried dish, and a salad.

-- On the tour extension, international influence is evident in the Khmer cuisine of Cambodia, where flavor is created through the mix of herbs and spices such as sweet basil, Asian coriander, mint, lemongrass, and pepper.
+- On the tour extension, international influence is evident in the Khmer cuisine of Cambodia, where full flavor is created through the mix of herbs and spices such as sweet basil, Asian coriander, mint, lemongrass, and pepper.
 The base of almost all Cambodian dishes is rice or noodles, served with a curry, soup, or vegetable stir-fry.
 Grilled freshwater fish is popular, and the fermented fish paste known as prahok is a traditional seasoning.

 - You will use the Thai baht in Thailand (plus the riel in Cambodia on the tour extension.)